svlada/springboot-security-jwt/etc/blog.md

 **JWT Access Token**

-JWT Access Token can be used for authentication and authorization:
+JWT Access token can be used for authentication and authorization:

 1. Authentication is performed by verifying JWT Access Token signature.
 If signature proves to be valid, access to requested API resource is granted.
-2. Authorization is done by looking up privileges found in **scope** attribute of JWT Access Token.
+2. Authorization is done by looking up privileges found in **scope** attribute of JWT Access token.

 Decoded JWT Access token has three parts: Header, Claims and Signature as shown below: